5 Habits For Success: How To Stay Motivated

 Meet Lynsey

 Hey there!
-I'm Lynsey, a coach, counsellor, and mentor for low energy, introverted or low confident female coaches & small business owners.
-With over 5 years’ experience of running businesses, and over a decade as a tutor and trainer, I've learned the value of effective time management that energises you through working with your energy.
+I'm Lynsey, a counsellor, coach and mentor for women who want to create change, but are feeling lost, uncertain and exhausted.
+With over 7 years’ experience of training, running businesses, and over a decade as a tutor and adult trainer, I've learned the value of a gentle and intentional approach to work and life that energises you without draining all of your energy.

-I've lived with chronic illness – ME/CFS since 2011 and since then I re-trained as a counsellor, and achieved a distinction for my MA in Counselling and Psychotherapy Practice; all while running 4 businesses!
-I want that for you as well & it is possible with the right support and pathway to success.
+I've lived with ME/CFS since 2011, and since then re-trained as a counsellor, and achieved a distinction for my Masters in Counselling and Psychotherapy Practice; all while running 4 businesses!

 If you'd like to know more about working with me, you can email [email protected] or find me on socials (links in the menu)

-Have you seen my online store Shop.QuietlyConquer?
-Find DFY templates, downloads & more!
+Have you seen my online store Quietly Conquer – Find DFY templates, downloads and more!